rikardgn/learnCpp/README.md

 There are three ways of parameter passing in C++ passing by value, passing by reference and passing by pointer.
 - passByVal.cpp
 - An example that demonstrates how to use pass by value.
+- passByPointer.cpp
+- An example that demonstrates how to use passing by pointer

 Selection
 ---------